Notify me

 Our brand story is unusual.
 I have no training as a watchmaker (my background is in fine art and cutting-edge contemporary music), so we’re not, like most watch brands, starting from a basis of conventional watchmaking and pushing the boundaries from there, not that there’s anything wrong with doing that, of course.

-Instead, we are originating from a point with little in common with conventional watches or fine jewelry, and is something more like free creativity, facilitated by our very simple and minimal time-display which doesn’t bring with it much of the powerful archetypes of conventional time-displays or numerals, allowing more focus on the chosen aesthetics.
+Instead, we are originating from a new starting-point with little in common with conventional watches or fine jewellery, and is based on freely chosen creativity, facilitated by our very simple and minimal time-display which doesn’t bring with it much of the powerful archetypes of conventional time-displays or numerals, allowing significantly more focus on the chosen aesthetics.

 Each of our watches is a unique creative starting point with its own story and concept, not a minor variation on another of our watches.
 While they are all very different aesthetically, they also make sense as a brand, and as a series of personal explorations (although we do welcome other creators too, with our collaborations and open design competition).

-While I am not manifesting as literal an autobiography as Mr. Büsser of MB&F, where his series of watches celebrate the obsessions of his childhood, so, as he says “I’m writing my autobiography,” my creative explorations do certainly relate to my obsessive areas of interest as any fine artist will have . . . examples of mine include fractals (below) and the beauty of organic forms and textures, as well as the relationship between music or sound, and visuals.
+While I am not manifesting as literal an autobiography as Mr. Büsser of MB&F, where his series of watches celebrate the obsessions of his childhood, so, as he says “I’m writing my autobiography,” my creative explorations do certainly come from my obsessive areas of interest as any fine artist will have . . . examples of my personal aesthetic interests include fractals (below) and the beauty of organic forms and textures, as well as the relationship between music or sound, and visuals.

 We’ll be launching soon with Fractal Emergence (above), the world’s first 3D fractal watch, so . . .